itzadamh/openf1-qualifying/README.md

 # openf1-qualifying
 A small project I am working on using the [OpenF1 API](https://openf1.org/).

-Currently it is based off of the F1 Qualifying results for the latest race (Singapore 2025).
+Originally based off of the Singapore 2025 qualifying results, it now has user input functionality.
+For the race you want to see qualifying results for, you enter the name of the country and the year, and the program will display the results.

 # Requirements
 Python, with the module "requests" installed.